General debate of the seventieth session of the United Nations General Assembly: Right of Reply

-Armenia then used its second Right of Reply in saying that it was "hard to argue with words that don't make sense and are surprisingly harassing."
+Armenia then used its second Right of Reply, saying it was "hard to argue with words that don't make sense and are surprisingly harassing."
 They called on the presidency of the UNGA to stop or be able to interrupt the meetings which are accusing the leadership of a neighbouring country or any country of incriminating accusations but basically, and first and foremost, this was a reminder that the delegate represents Armenia, the "home to 12 national minorities who live happily and peacefully in Armenia."
 While it was no kin state, everyone had the same rights and privileges of Armenian citizens.
 Further, there was no Armenian national residing in Azerbaijan or Baku, a town populated by Russians and Jews and a city where the oil industry started now has no Armenians.
 After the dissolution of the USSR, NKO declared independence and was a home to ethnic Armenians for those who fled massacres in Baku.
-The only mandate of an international organization that was a real mandate to negotiate a settlement is the OSCE Minsk Group chaired by Russia, France and the U.S.A. was doing a wonderful job mediating very hard amongst the parties to find a solution on principles of international law.
+The only mandate of an international organization that was a real mandate to negotiate a settlement is the OSCE Minsk Group chaired by Russia, France and the U.S.A. was mediating amongst the parties to find a solution on principles of international law.
 Accordingly, this had to be in line with the principles of self-determination and territorial integrity by the non-use of force and the non-use of threat of force, not to engage in counter offensives but instead sincere negotiations if there was a real interest in finding solutions and not a militaristic policy.

 Azerbaijan then finished its Right of Reply saying that the second statement from Armenia was again "full of distortions and outright lies and against the spirit of the General Debate at the UN."
 They referred to the official statistics of Armenia which apparently suggested the population is 99.9% of one titular nation (the delegate sarcastically laughed) which had been achieved through "ethnic cleansing," which was the Azeri point.
 Azerbaijan supports the withdrawal of all "illegal armed formations from its territory and all foreign military unlawfully stationed in the territory of Azerbaijan.
 It would be more appropriate if the representative of Armenia did not misinterpret the substance of the peace process and the proposals of the Minsk Group.
 The Armenian representative trying to misinterpret is not reality, including the OSCE's principle set for the territorial integrity of states.
 At any rate, it is in the best interest of the UN and the international community if the illegal use of force is terminated and good neighbourly regions in our region could be [a] reality."